bhuvanchandmaddi/TerraformPractice/dependency/README.md

 ## Lab Activityies to test dpendency using depends_on:

 ### Activity 1:
-I want to enable flow logs and for a vpc and store them in s3 bucket.So i want to create all 3 resources in blow order
+I want to enable flow logs for a vpc and store them in s3 bucket.So i want to create all 3 resources in below order

 1. Vpc
-1. S3 nucket
+1. S3 bucket
 1. Flowlogs

 ### Activity 2: